 Adequacy of Prenatal Care Utilization Index

-The information will be derived from either medical records or the birth certificate.
+The information was derived from either medical records or the birth certificate.
+Information was not obtained for 74 participants.

 Time frame: At delivery